 Director Jason Reitman's Up in the Air, the tale of a corporate-downsizing expert and frequent flyer (George Clooney) who begins to question both his ethics and his life's purpose, was the Best Film of 2009 according to the Southeastern Film Critics Association.
 Their Best Director, however, was critic's favorite Kathryn Bigelow for the Iraq War drama The Hurt Locker.

-Recognition outside critics' circles – i.e., the Golden Globes, the Academy Awards – looks iffy.
-Not helping matters is the fact that the film is ineligible for the Best Foreign Language Film Oscar because in its place France has submitted Jacques Audiard's acclaimed prison drama A Prophet, starring Tahar Rahim.
+Recognition outside critics' circles looks iffy.
+Not helping matters is the fact that the film is ineligible for the Best Foreign Language Film Oscar, as it opened in France in March 2008.
+This year, the French Academy Award submission is Jacques Audiard's acclaimed prison drama A Prophet, starring Tahar Rahim.

 2009 Southeastern Film Critics' winners and runners-up

 1. Up in the Air, directed by Jason Reitman.

 2. The Hurt Locker, directed by Kathryn Bigelow.